SOS Children's Village Quthing

 However, many households continue to rely on food aid, or on remittances sent from family members working elsewhere.
 Quthing's proximity to the South African border means that many people of working age have emigrated there in search of work.

 The HIV/AIDS pandemic, combined with the deeply-rooted poverty and food insecurity, represents a real challenge to families on the verge of existence.
 Households headed by children and women are common and are particularly vulnerable to exploitation and poverty.
 In recent years, there has been a surge in the number of such households and an increase in the number of children without parental care.
-Traditionally children were raised by the whole community, but the number needing such support has become so large that the neighbourhoods are no longer able to care for all those who have lost the care of their birth family.
+Traditionally children were raised by the whole community, but the number needing such support has become so large that the neighborhoods are no longer able to care for all those who have lost the care of their birth family.
 Many do not go to school, but end up in illegal employment, sometimes in the sex industry.

 Land donated to SOS Children's Villages

-In spite of governmental programmes to support vulnerable children and families, the magnitude of the problem meant that the authorities' capacity to respond was weakened.
+In spite of governmental programs to support vulnerable children and families, the magnitude of the problem meant that the authorities' capacity to respond was weakened.
 From the very start, therefore, the district administration of Quthing was very supportive of the work of SOS Children's Villages and donated a plot of land on the outskirts of the town; we were able to start working in the area in 2010.

 What we do in Quthing